Norman North Mnemosyne

 Topicality - Yeah, be topical I guess.
 Needs to be brought up in 1NC.

-- Don’t be a professional hater if you are racist, sexist, transphobic, or make any other personal attack you will speedrun yourself into a loss and low speaks.
+Don’t be a professional hater if you are racist, sexist, transphobic, or make any other personal attack you will speedrun yourself into a loss and lowest speaks.
 Debate should not have any hateful agendas.

-- Have fun!
+Have fun!
 Good luck!
 Don’t be nervous, have a good time.
-My secondary goal to judging the round is passing the vibe check.
+My secondary goal for judging the round is passing the vibe check.
 Debate is a game of strategy and moving pieces to set yourself up for success.

 If you have any other questions please ask me before the round when all competitors are in the room.